Kristina Singleton

 Two-thirds (66%) of marketers say rising prices have impacted customer loyalty in the brands they work for.

-70% of marketers say reducing budgets have made it more challenging to create impactful campaigns that resonate with their target audience/consumers.
+70% of marketers say decreasing budgets have made it more challenging to create impactful campaigns that resonate with their target audience/consumers.

-69% of marketers feel their job has become more challenging in recent months due to tightening budgets and bigger expectations.
+69% of marketers feel their job has become more challenging in recent months due to tightening budgets and growing expectations.

 Nearly half (43%) of consumers say brands should absorb rising prices to support their customers, and 68% of marketers agree that brands absorb some of the rising costs throughout supply chains.